 - Godavari river originates from Trimbak near Nasik.
 It is also called Vridha Ganga or Dakshin Ganga of India or Ganga of South India.

 It is the biggest and longest river in South India and is the second largest river in India next only to river Ganga.

 The total length of Godavari river is 1465 km.

 - The catchment area of Godavari river is highest in Maharashtra having a share of 48.6%.
 The other states it covers are Telangana (18.8%), Madhya Pradesh (10.0%),

 Chhattisgarh (10.9%), Odisha (5.7%), Andhra Pradesh (4.5%) and Karnataka (1.4%).

-- Its important left bank tributaries are Pranahita, Indravati, Sabari, Sileru, etc. and important right bank tributaries are Pravara, Sindphana, Manjira,
+- The important left bank tributaries of Godavari are Pranahita, Indravati, Sabari, Sileru, etc. and important right bank tributaries are Pravara, Sindphana,

-Kinnerasani, etc. Rivers Wardha, Penganga and Wainganga confluence together to form Pranahita, which remains the biggest tributary of Godavari.
+Manjira, Kinnerasani, etc. Rivers Wardha, Penganga and Wainganga confluence together to form Pranahita, which remains the largest tributary of Godavari.

 - Beyond Rajahmundry, river Godavari splits into 2 streams named Vriddha Gautami and Vasishta.
 Again the Vriddha Gautami splits into two streams namely,